 Qualification Goals: Students are familiar with the basics of project management.
-They are able to independently design, structure and apply for a project, plan the workflow and appropriately present their results in oral and written form within the framework of a presentation.
+They are able to independently design, structure and apply for a project, plan the workflow and appropriately present their results in both oral and written forms within the framework of a presentation.
 They thus learn important skills for their master's thesis, for (science-related) project work and for project applications.
-Students have practical experience of working in a university or non-university research institution or a non-governmental organization, think tank or company in Germany or abroad.
+Students have practical experience of working in a university or non-university research institution or a non-governmental organization, think tank, or company in Germany or abroad.

-Content: Based on a case study, a project is structured and planned in detail, and a time and budget plan is drawn up.
+Content: Based on a case study, a project is structured and planned in detail, and time and budget plans are drawn up.
 In addition, the basics of team building and team communication are developed, taking gender and diversity competencies into account.
 In addition, students gain practical insights into the structure and working methods of non-governmental organizations, think tanks, development institutions, companies, foundations as well as politics and administration.
 This introduces students to opportunities for professional practice related to the course of study.

-Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Seminar 2 Moderation, Exercise and Group Work, Presentation or Input Presence Time S Preparation and Follow Up S 30 60 External subject-related Internship 240 hours Presence Time eP Preparation and Follow Up eP Exam Preparation and Exam 60 60 Module Exam Short Report (approx 1.500 words), this module examination is not evaluated differentially.
-Module Language Seminar: English, subject-related Internship: English, facultative German resp. national language of the internship location Obligation to attend regul arly yes Arbeitszeitaufwand insgesamt 450 hours 15 LP Module Duration two semesters Frequency of Offer internship every summer semester, seminar every winter semester Usability Master's Degree Program Geographies of Global Inequalities
+Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Seminar 2 Moderation, Exercise and Group Work, Presentation or Input Presence Time S Preparation and Follow Up S 30 60 External subject-related Internship 240 hours me eP and Follow Up eP rration and Exam 240 60 60 Module Exam Short Report (approx 1.500 words), this module examination is not evaluated differentially.
+Module Language Seminar: English / Subject-related Internship: English, facultative German, resp. national language of the internship location Obligation to attend regul arly Yes Arbeitszeitaufwand insgesamt 450 hours 15 CP Module Duration Two semesters Frequency of Offer Internship every summer semester, seminar every winter semester Usability Master's Degree Program Geographies of Global Inequalities ies